jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 * Mouse pointer integration
 * Shared folders
 * Better video support
-  * Finally, if the Guest Additions are installed, 3D graphics and 2D video for guest applications can be accelerated; see Section 4.5, “Hardware-accelerated graphics”.
+  * Finally, if the Guest Additions are installed, 3D graphics and 2D video for guest applications can be accelerated; see Section 4.5, “Hardware-accelerated graphics”
 * Seamless windows
 * Time synchronization
 * Shared clipboard